UniversalGameExtraction/RustyAssetBundleEXtractor/README.md

 ## License

-UnityRustEXtractor is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+RustyAssetBundleEXtractor is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT), and